LitoMore/raycast-backend-api/README.md

 ### Constructor Options

 - `token`: The Bearer token for the authorization header.
 Defaults to the token in your Raycast config.
-You can pass in an empty to omit it from the authorization header.
+You can pass in an empty string to omit it from the authorization header.
 - `apiEndpoint`: The API endpoint.
 Defaults to `https://backend.raycast.com/api/v1/`.
 - `configPath`: The path to your Raycast config file.
 Defaults to `~/.config/raycast/config.json`.